 The penalties for plagiarism at the University are severe.
 Learn how to cite properly so that you avoid this serious offence!

 What exactly is a citation?
 The video below explains this in less than a minute!

 Academics in different disciplines use different citation styles.

-In this guide, we will cover two different citation styles in detail.
+In this guide, we will cover three different citation styles in detail.

 For those studying Social Sciences or Psychology